 12 LI Schools Winners In 2021 High School Music Education Awards

-LONG ISLAND, NY — Twelve Long Island high schools are among the winners of the fifth annual High School Music Department Recognition Program presented by the Long Island Music Hall of Fame (LIMHoF), according to a news release.
+LONG ISLAND, NY — Twelve Long Island high schools are among the winners of the fifth annual High School Music Department Recognition Program presented by the Long Island Music and Entertainment Hall of Fame (LIMHoF), according to a news release.

 Centereach HS, Farmingdale HS, Great Neck North HS, Great Neck South HS, Half Hollow Hills HS East, Harborfields HS, Hicksville HS, Kellenberg Memorial HS, Long Beach HS, Lynbrook HS, Southampton HS and Wheatley HS are the winners this year on the island.